srb3/terraform-helm-kong-gateway/README.md

 ### Using module defaults

-Complete example in the examples directory
+A more complete example in the examples directory

 ```HCL
 module "kong_cp" {